joscherrer/ansible-role-shellcheck/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
+    - hosts: all
       roles:
-         - { role: username.rolename, x: 42 }
+         - { role: joscherrer.shellcheck }

 License
 -------

-BSD
+MIT

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+Jonathan Scherrer